⌘K

 E7 on guitar

 On guitar, E7 is commonly played with the voicing shown above.
-If the chord contains barred notes, keep your index finger flat across the fretboard and curve the other fingers so they do not mute the open strings.
+If the chord contains barred notes, keep your index finger flat across the fretboard and curve the other fingers so they don't mute the open strings.
 Strum only the strings marked as active in the diagram for the cleanest tone.

 Play the chord